fboerncke/jovo-v4-how-to-hook-spintax-example/README.md

-# Jovo V4 - How to add "spintax" functionality as a hook
+# Jovo V4 - How to add "Spintax" functionality as a hook

 ## What is Spintax?